ceejbot/reflip/README.md

 The options object may include the following fields:

 - `storage`: a storage adapter; can be nil if you are operating from a predefined object only
-- `ttl`: refresh interval in milliseconds; defaults to 300,000
+- `ttl`: refresh interval in milliseconds; defaults to 5 minutes
 - `default`: default response for unknown features; defaults to `false`
 - `httpcode`: the status code to use when blocking requests for disabled features; defaults to 404
 - `features`: an object pre-defining feature defaults; is overridden after `ttl` milliseconds by the values in remote storage if that is enabled